KULL-Centre/papers/2022/ML-ddG-Blaabjerg-et-al/README.md

 4. Download the data file `df_rasp_gnomad_clinvar.csv` from https://zenodo.org/record/6835878#.YtCFlC8RpQJ and add it to the directory `data/test/GnomAD_ClinVar/`.

 ## Execution
-Execute the pipeline using the python script `src/run_pipeline.py`.
+Execute the pipeline using `src/run_pipeline.py`.

 ## RaSPLab
-RaSP pipeline can be run in [Colab](https://colab.research.google.com/) clicking [here](https://colab.research.google.com/github/KULL-Centre/papers/blob/main/2022/ML-ddG-Blaabjerg-et-al/RaSPLab.ipynb)
+The RaSP model can be run in [Colab](https://colab.research.google.com/) clicking [here](https://colab.research.google.com/github/KULL-Centre/papers/blob/main/2022/ML-ddG-Blaabjerg-et-al/RaSPLab.ipynb)

 ## Acknowledgements
 Parts of the code - specifically related to the 3D CNN model - was developed by Maher Kassem and Wouter Boomsma.
 We thank them for their contributions.